martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

       ```

    - If you **don't want** to migrate repository secrets using scripts, you can **skip the next step** and manually add the secrets to the destination organization.

+      > Note: Secrets values in the CSV file might have been escaped with double quotes in order to not break the CSV format.
+You must remove any extra double quotes from the secret values before adding them to the destination organization.

 2. (Optional) Import the repository secrets for each repository in the destination organization which you want to migrate by running the script `migrate-repo-secrets.ps1`: